noneeddriver/CarND-Kidnapped-Vehicle-Project/README.md

     |   particle_filter.h
 ```

-The only file you should modify is `particle_filter.cpp` in the `src` directory.
-The file contains the scaffolding of a `ParticleFilter` class and some associated methods.
-Read through the code, the comments, and the header file `particle_filter.h` to get a sense for what this code is expected to do.
+All code are in the `src` directory.
+The header file `particle_filter.h` declare the the `ParticleFilter` class.
+The file `particle_filter.cpp` contains the scaffolding of this class and some associated methods.

-If you are interested, take a look at `src/main.cpp` as well.
-This file contains the code that will actually be running your particle filter and calling the associated methods.
+The main function is in `src/main.cpp`.
+This file contains the code that will actually be communicating with th simulator, running the particle filter and calling the associated methods.

+The Particle filter is implemented in following steps:

+For onece:

+1. Initialization of the particles with GPS data with Gaussian noise;

+For each time step:

+2. Prediction of the next vehicle position using the control data with motion noise;
+3. Tranformation of observation from vehicle coordinate to map coordinate;
+3. Association between the tranformed observations and landmarks within sensor range (Principle: nearest neighbor);
+4. Computing the weights of particles through comparing the positions of observations and associated landmarks (multivariate Gaussian distribution);
+5. Resample the particle according to their weights (discrete distribution);
+6. send the best particle to the simulator as output.

+![alt text][image2]

-## Inputs to the Particle Filter
+## 5. Inputs to the Particle Filter
 You can find the inputs to the particle filter in the `data` directory.

 #### The Map*